logo

 $ cat data.json | python -m json.tool

-Append Multiple Lines To File
+How to append Multiple Lines To a File

-Use Here Document syntax, << "EOF" means the multi-line text ends at string EOF, anything in between will be appended to file.
+Use Here Document syntax, <<EOF means the multi-line text ends at string EOF

 EOF